-Recommendations on grant awards will be presented to the TREE Fund Board of Trustees for final approval at or before the Winter Board Meeting and will be announced within 30 days of their decision.
+Recommendations on grant awards will be presented to the TREE Fund Board of Trustees for final approval at or before the Winter Board Meeting and will be announced within two weeks of their decision.
 Proposals will be evaluated using the following criteria:

-- Potential impact of the topic: Does the project address a problem/issue within the TREE Fund’s mission?
+- Potential impact of the topic: Does the project address a problem/issue within TREE Fund’s mission?
+Does the project pose a novel research question, propose a novel approach to an existing research question or represent a new area of research for the applicant?
 Does the project address topics that benefit the everyday work of arborists and urban foresters?
 Will this project have application to a broad sector of the arboriculture and urban forestry communities?
 Are there measurable outcomes which will occur as a result of this project?

-- Approach: Are the methodology and proposed analysis appropriate?
-Is the project creative or unique in its approach to the problem?
+- Approach: Are the methodology and proposed analysis appropriate and scientifically sound?
+Is the project creative, unique or novel in its approach to the problem?
 If this is a technology transfer project, is the transfer vehicle/method appropriate for the target audience?

-- Feasibility: Has the investigator demonstrated appropriate qualifications to accomplish the project?
-Can the project be completed in the given time frame?
+- Feasibility: Has the investigator demonstrated appropriate qualifications and resources to accomplish the project?
+Can the project be completed within the given time frame?

-- Funding: Is there a clear explanation of how funds will be used in the context of the total project budget?
+- Budget: Is there a clear explanation of how grant funds will be used in the context of the total project budget?
 Are additional sources of funding for the project being pursued?
 Is the potential cost/benefit ratio for this project appropriate?

 Applications will be scored on the following scale:

-- Project directly meets one or all TREE Fund priorities (0-10)
+- Project directly meets one or all TREE Fund priorities (10 points)

-- Project is clearly linked to arboriculture and/or urban forestry (0-10)
+- Project is clearly linked to arboriculture and/or urban forestry (5 points)

-- Objectives are achievable within proposed time frame (0-10)
+- Objectives are achievable within proposed time frame (5 points)

-- Objectives are achievable within proposed budget (0-10)
+- Objectives are achievable within proposed budget (5 points)

 Reporting Requirements and Funds Distribution

-Upon the TREE Fund’s receipt of the signed Grant Conditions and Agreement Form, the full amount of the award will be sent to the recipient.
-A final report is due to the TREE Fund within 15 days of the project completion date identified in the application.
+Upon TREE Fund’s receipt of the signed Grant Conditions and Agreement Form and additional required documents, the full amount of the award less $1,600 will be sent to the recipient.
+This $1,600 retention will be held until final and successful completion of all required documentation, including a fair and complete financial statement reflecting the original budget submitted and the actual expenditures.
+This final report is due to TREE Fund within 15 days of the project completion date identified in the application.

 Grant Management System provided by WizeHive.